Owen Pickard

 Owen Pickard is a football striker with football league experience at Plymouth Argyle and Hereford United.
-He is currently the manager of Barnstaple Town.
+He is the manager of Barnstaple Town.
 He kept them in the Toolstation Western League in the 09/10 season with a 4–0 win over Melkshan Town FC.
 The starting line up was Lloyd Irish, Michael Broome, Jamie Frickleton, Steve Shore, Paul Quinn, Eugenio Da Veiga, Andrew Rogers, Shane Tolley, Marcus Mahoney, Ryan Turner, Stan Paxton.